Musings from a life of chances and changes

 3. YOU CAN'T SELL A DREAM TO SOMEONE WHO THINKS THEY'VE WALKED INTO A NIGHTMARE.

 Do not put your house on the market if it's scary in any way.
 Now my idea and your idea of scary may be totally different things.
-I may unnerved walking into a room with the "cool" collection of fright masks which stand out because they're plastered onto a black wall.
+I may be unnerved walking into a room with the "cool" collection of fright masks plastered onto a black wall.
 Picture a basement with obvious signs of asbestos, water damage, broken floor tiles and cardboard used to repair cracked windows.
 Clearly broken items will either need to be fixed or a credit should be given on the sales price.
-But if things are not broken, and you just need to make your house less scary, one of the best tricks to is to paint.
+But if things are not broken, and you just need to make your house less scary, one of the best tricks is paint.
 Yes, it is a cheap way to get rid of scary.
 But be careful.
 Painting is also in the eye of the beholder.
 So paint in neutral shades that don't show your personality.

 4. BE BEAUTIFUL OUTSIDE AND IN.

 If you understand the importance of curb appeal, your house has an edge over the competition.
 The trick again is to de-clutter, repair, replace.
 An easy trick is to take a picture of your house from different perspectives and see it as a potential buyer would see it.
 Does it need to be painted?
 Is the siding warped?
 Is the outdoor lighting ancient or not in keeping with the style of the house?
 How many times have you seen an "Arts and Crafts" or "Prarie" style light fixture on a colonial or modern home?
 The answer is too many times!
 Can you read your home's address easily and is it neat and clean signage or falling off rotten wood?
 Is the roof missing shingles?
 Are there signs that the house needs to be tuckpointed or has cracks?
 Is the lawn yellow or weedy?
 When was the last time the bushes or trees were trimmed?
 One of the easiest fixes is to get rid of old scraggly bushes which were trendy 50 years ago.
 Sometimes these old bushes get completely out of control and hide the beauty of your home.
 Old landscaping also dates your house and can be a hiding place for unwanted wildlife, (think skunks.)
 Landscaping only needs to be minimal, not overwhelming.
 A neutral colored mulch, (someone needs to ban red mulch) and some easily maintained plants are sufficient.
-Also, make sure that the planting accents and does not detract from the house.
+Also, make sure that the planting accents but doesn't detract from the house.
 Flowers should not be dead - seems obvious.
 Don't miss an opportunity to make your deck or patio look ready for relaxing.
 This provides valuable extra space.
 Consider another bang for your buck and an easy trick to make the exterior better looking...power wash.

 5. TREATS AREN'T JUST FOR KIDS.